-Summer solstice in Guatemala is an excellent time to observe present Mayan culture as well as offering a glimpse into the country’s past.
-Tikal is one of the most famous Mayan ruins in Central America, and rituals surrounding altars like the Temple of the Moon and the Temple of the Grand Jaguar take place during this week in June.
-Spiritual rituals from the past are still performed at sunrise and sunset, highlighting architectural aspects of the temples’ construction that were created to showcase the light of the equinox.
+The summer solstice in Guatemala is an excellent time to observe present Mayan culture, as well as get a glimpse into the country’s past.
+Tikal is one of the most famous Mayan ruins in Central America, and rituals surrounding altars like the Temple of the Moon and the Temple of the Grand Jaguar take place around the summer solstice.
+Spiritual rituals from the past are still performed at sunrise and sunset, highlighting architectural aspects of the temples’ construction that were created to showcase the light of the solstice.

 Ivan Kupala, Russia

 Slavic countries like Russia and Ukraine also have ample reason to celebrate the end of a long, harsh winter.
 An event called Ivan Kupala takes place shortly after the longest day of the year, traditionally in early July.
 An effigy is erected out of plants and grasses and later burned to ensure that summer will have a bountiful harvest.
 Today, children still have water fights and throw water at passersby on the solstice.
-If you prefer astrology over astronomy, learn what the summer solstice means for your zodiac sign.
+After all, what says summertime like water fights and campfires?

 Simmer Dim, Scotland

-Norwegians mark the period of Sankthansaften (midsummer) with the same enthusiasm of their neighbors in Finland and Sweden.
-Celebrated on the 23rd of June each year, revelers across the country light bonfires, dance around a maypole, and engage in other festivities to mark the coming of the long-anticipated summer season.
+Norwegians mark the period of Sankthansaften (midsummer) with the same enthusiasm as their neighbors in Finland and Sweden.
+It’s celebrated on June 23 each year, when revelers across the country light bonfires, dance around a maypole, and engage in other festivities to mark the coming of the long-anticipated summer season.
 The largest bonfire in the country is built in Alesund on the west coast.
-Mock weddings are a sign of new life, and everyone indulges in plenty of herring, beer, and aquavit.
+Mock weddings symbolize new life, and everyone indulges in plenty of herring, beer, and aquavit.
 The holiday of Slinningsbålet historically honors the birth of John the Baptist but currently is mostly a celebration of winter’s end.

-According to the Lithuania State Department of Tourism, dew drops were considered a sacred manifestation of life by worshipers in ancient Lithuania.
-On the morning of the summer solstice, the dew drops were thought to have mystical divining qualities.
-The solstice holiday of Rasa (alternatively known as Joninės/Rasos) was traditionally celebrated by searching for a blooming fern in the forest and the making of wreaths.
+According to the Lithuania State Department of Tourism, dew drops were considered a sacred manifestation of life by worshipers in ancient Lithuania, and on the morning of the summer solstice, the dewdrops were thought to have mystical divining qualities.
+The solstice holiday of Rasa (alternatively known as Joninės/Rasos) was traditionally celebrated by searching for a blooming fern in the forest and making wreaths.
 Ancient Lithuanians had their own version of the maypole, a three-branched pole whose branches represented the sun, moon, and stars.
-Today, according to Like a Local Guide, one of the best places in Lithuania to celebrate Joninės/Rasos is at the State Cultural Reserve of Kernavė, a UNESCO World Heritage site where one still walks through a gate to symbolize rebirth in Lithuania’s sacred ancient capital.
+Today, one of the best places in Lithuania to celebrate Joninės/Rasos is at the State Cultural Reserve of Kernavė, a UNESCO World Heritage site where one still walks through a gate (to symbolize rebirth) in Lithuania’s sacred ancient capital.

 Celebrating Yin Forces, China

-In ancient China, masculine “yang” forces and the heavens were celebrated on the winter solstice, while feminine “yin” forces and the earth were worshiped on the longest day of the year every June.
-To celebrate, women gave colorful fans and perfumed sachets to one another.
-In the south of China, the Independent describes a controversial tradition still existing today wherein dog meat and lychees are eaten.
-A less contentious culinary tradition continues in Beijing and Shandong, where it’s considered auspicious to eat noodles on the summer solstice and dumplings on that of the winter.
-Read on to learn even more about the summer solstice with these 31 facts you never knew about the day.
+In ancient China, masculine “yang” forces and the heavens were honored on the winter solstice, while feminine “yin” forces and the earth were worshiped on the longest day of the year every June.
+To celebrate the latter, women gave colorful fans and perfumed sachets to one another.
+In the south of China, the Independent describes a controversial tradition that still exists today, wherein dog meat and lychees are eaten.
+A less contentious culinary tradition continues in Beijing and Shandong, where it’s considered auspicious to eat noodles on the summer solstice and dumplings on the winter solstice.